-The Schedule of Expenditures of Federal Awards schedule presents additional analysis as required by the U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations and is also not a required part of the financial statements.
+The Schedule of Expenditures of Federal Awards presents additional analysis as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards and is not a required part of the financial statements.

-The Schedule is management's responsibility, and derives from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The schedule is management's responsibility, and derives from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 We subjected this schedule to the auditing procedures we applied to the basic financial statements.
 We also applied certain additional procedures, including comparing and reconciling this schedule directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, this schedule is fairly stated in all material respects in relation to the basic financial statements taken as a whole.